intuition-dev/intuDocs/devs/slides.md

 ## MetaBake Pillars
 ### CLI/Keyboard based

-- We all know that keyboard based tools are much faster and customizable to your workflow than being constrained in a GUI.
+- We all know that keyboard based tools are much quicker and customizable to your workflow than being constrained in a GUI.
 - metabake is CLI based with easy commands for building and compiling.
 - For instance:
 ````